glipari/tipa/README.md

   try!

-  It requires the Boost::regex library, and uses the C++11 syntax, so make sure to use an upo-to-date compiler.
+  It requires the Boost::regex library, and uses the C++11 syntax, so make sure to use an up-to-date compiler.
+In particular, I am currently working with the following compiler:

+    g++ (Ubuntu/Linaro 4.8.1-10ubuntu9) 4.8.1

+  Therefore, I cannot guarantee the library will compile on any other system, sorry.
+If you have troubles compiling with your own compiler, drop me an e-mail and I will see what I can do.

   - To compile and install, just go trough the usual

     ./configure && make && make install

-  - You can run the tests with in ./test/test
+  - You can run the tests with

+    make check

+    or simply by running the test program:

+    ./test/test

   - Two examples are available in example/arithmetic and example/tinyjson